Germany arrests man suspected of busting Iran sanctions

 Western nations have imposed economic sanctions and an arms embargo on Iran although there is some talk of easing these given a slight thaw in relations.

-The goods were sent to an organisation in Iran that is responsible for a military residual propellant weapons programme and which has since 2007 been subject to an embargo, said prosecutors.
+The goods were sent to an organization in Iran that is responsible for a military residual propellant weapons program and which has since 2007 been subject to an embargo, said prosecutors.

 “It is therefore forbidden to make economic resources - and goods of any kind - available to this company,” said the prosecutors.

-The man is suspected of conducting his business via a company in an Arabian country neighbouring Iran to avoid export controls.
-(Reporting by Madeline Chambers; Editing by John Stonestreet)
+The man is suspected of conducting his business via a company in an Arabian country neighboring Iran to avoid export controls.